universidad-zaragoza/Mini-SLAM/README.md

 ### 2. Launch / Debug

 First, download the datasets required for each lab (example [fr1_xyz](https://cvg.cit.tum.de/rgbd/dataset/freiburg1/rgbd_dataset_freiburg1_xyz.tgz)) and place the uncompressed folders inside `Datasets/`.
-Then, follow the guide [Debug code with Visual Studio Code](https://code.visualstudio.com/docs/debugtest/debugging).
+Then, run the app from VS Code `Run` > `Start Debugging`.

+If you are unfamiliar with using VS Code for debugging, take a look at the guide [Debug code with Visual Studio Code](https://code.visualstudio.com/docs/debugtest/debugging#_debugger-user-interface).
+Skip the video (it is too long) and just read how to start a debug session, set breakpoints, and perform data inspection.

 We already provide two example launch configurations in `.vscode/launch.json`.